 If there were no material witnesses, that would hurt your case.
 If there is no smartphone footage showing what happened from that moment, that will likewise make winning the long lawsuit difficult.

 You might have to figure out whether to bring a civil lawsuit against the person or entity you believe is the guilty party based on how much evidence you do or don’t have.
 It sounds heartbreaking to think that the person or entity might get away with harming your child because there is not enough evidence of what they did.
 However, a jury will never convict someone based only on what you suspect.

 What Will the Trial Do to Your Family?

 Maybe your child survived what happened with major or minor injuries.
 Perhaps what happened killed them.
 Whatever the case might be, when the time comes to decide whether to go forward and bring that lawsuit, you will need to think about what this path will do to you and your other family members.

-Maybe you’re not sure based on the evidence that you can win.
-You feel terrible for your child who suffered harm, but you also have to be realistic about what will happen during this trial.
-Trials of this nature are never easy, and they can take up a considerable amount of your time and energy.
+Based on the evidence, maybe you’re not sure you can win.
+You feel terrible for your child who suffered harm, but you must be realistic about what will happen during this trial.
+Trials of this nature are never easy and can take up a considerable amount of your time and energy.

 You might have to dedicate yourself to this trial for months or even years.
-During that period, you may have to take some time off from your job.
+You may take some time off from your job during that period.

 Is It All Worth It?

-This kind of civil trial can be an ordeal, unlike anything your family has faced before.
-It is probably not going to be easy, and it might come with a lot of heartache along the way.
-Maybe you can feel satisfied in the end if you win and get justice, not to mention money, but remember that you could lose as well.
+This kind of civil trial can be an ordeal unlike anything your family has faced.
+It will probably not be easy, and it might come with a lot of heartache along the way.
+Maybe you can feel satisfied in the end if you win and get justice, not to mention money, but remember that you could also lose.

-You should weigh the cons and pros very carefully before deciding whether to move forward.
+You should weigh the cons and pros before deciding whether to move forward.